gacetta/notes/sortingAlgos.md

 Basically, the algo compares two elements, [a, b].
 If `a` is larger than `b`, then those elements swap.
 We continue to compare elements until we reach the end of the array.

+**NOTE:** each iteration we should be comparing one less pair of elements since the largest value should have bubbled up to the top.
+This is acheived by iterating over the array first (with `i`) from the end to the front, and second (with `j`) from the front to the back.
+Second iteration should stop on the element before the `i` index.  (`let j = 0; j < i - 1; j++>`)

+**NOTE:** there's a case when an array is properly sorted, either at the start or achieved while bubbleSort is still running, where we want to tell the function to stop iterating since the array is sorted.
+We do this by introducing a `noSwaps` variable.

 [5, 3, 4, 1, 2]
  |  |
  compare  (5 is larger than 3 -> SWAP!)